-The use of a summary, which reflects the main characteristics of a Social Bond or a Social Bond programme, and illustrates its key features in alignment with the four core components of the SBP, may help inform market participants.
-To that end, a template can be found in in the sustainable finance section of ICMA's website, which - once completed - can be made available online for market information (see Resource Centre section below).
+The use of a summary which reflects the main characteristics of a Social Bond or a Social Bond programme and illustrates its key features in alignment with the four core components of the SBP may help inform market participants.
+To that end, a template can be found in the sustainable finance section of ICMA's website, which once completed can be made available online for market information.